solana-foundation/developer-content/docs/programs/anchor/index.md

 ### Build the Program

-The next step is to build the program.
-The build process compiles your Anchor program, generating the files necessary for deployment.
 Build the program by running `anchor build`.

 ```shell filename="Terminal" copy
 anchor build
 ```

-The compiled program is found in the `/target/deploy/my_project.so` file.

-When you deploy your program to a Solana cluster, the contents of this `.so` file are stored on the network in an executable account.
+The compiled program will be at `/target/deploy/my_project.so`.
+The content of this file is what gets stored on the Solana network (as an executable account) when you deploy your program.

 ### Test the Program